someDew/mesto/readme.md

 ### Whats new:

+- Fixed api method pushLike();
+- Fixed save isLiked.status into DOM object;
+- Deleted some garbage from class CardList

-- Like count and icon now visible and correct
+- Like count and icon now visible and correct after page load
+- Unlike functionality now so near to be done
 - Anyway like/unlike function stil work incorrect

 ### Issues:

-- Like/Unlike bug
+- Like/Unlike bugs

 -----
 > Feel free to ask your questions **@dewandrew**